Sheceido/NYGH.IDS7/src/content/docs/en/info-window.md

 ![History Back and Forward](/basics/history-fwd-back.png)

-- The `Back | Forward` buttons on the toolbar allows navigation of recently visited patient jackets utilizing the "Back" and "Forward" buttons on the toolbar
+- The `Back | Forward` buttons on the toolbar allows navigation of recently visited patient jackets

 - We can also access history via the left side-panel: